 Andrew’s debut album “Travels” was released on 1st December 2012 at a very well-attended launch event at Cafe Nero in Stirling.
 On the same day, “Travels” was announced as Celtic Music Radio’s album of the week, a very proud moment for the Wee County songwriter.
 A few months later, his song “Meetings & Partings” was played on BBC Scotland’s “Travelling Folk” radio programme.

 Andrew continued to play gigs across Scotland throughout 2013, including performing alongside a host of local musicians at the very first Stirling Fringe Festival.
 He was later invited to support Skerryvore again at a sold out gig at Stirling’s Tolbooth during their 2013 winter tour.
 His album “Travels” continues to get regular airplay to this date.

 After a quiet spell, Andrew attended Glasgow Songwriting Festival in the summer of 2017.
-The festival comprised of 12 hours of workshops by well respected songwriters Findlay Napier, Karine Polwart, Emma Pollack and Jim Hunter, from which Andrew learned valuable “tricks of the trade” to enhance and re-inforce his own songwriting skills.
-He is now focusing on writing new material, ultimately aiming for album number two.
+The festival comprised of 12 hours of workshops by well-respected songwriters Findlay Napier, Karine Polwart, Emma Pollack and Jim Hunter, from which Andrew learned valuable “tricks of the trade” to enhance and re-enforce his own songwriting skills.
+He is now focusing on writing new material, with a new EP due for release in summer 2018.